 One of my greatest pleasures in life has been owning horses, and my sweet husband has been incredibly indulgent in allowing me to do so for the past 30 years.
 Many dairy farmers wouldn't hear of such a thing, after all, "They're hay burners!".
 Though they make extra work for Paul, with him having to bale more hay than he already does for the cows, and though they come with other expenses, like farrier and vet, he's always been amazingly generous in indulging me in this luxury.

 It all started soon after we wed in 1984 when he allowed me to buy a young, green colt named Cody.
 Shortly after, as we were in the barn milking together, I looked up to see him gazing out the window toward the paddock.
 I asked him what was on his mind and he replied, "Oh, just thinking about how much pleasure it gives me to fulfil a dream of yours."
-That's Paul... always kind, always giving, always thinking of my needs and even many of my wants, more often than not putting himself out for me.
+That's my husband... always kind, always giving, always thinking of my needs and even many of my wants, more often than not putting himself out for me.
 He's the same with our children, he's such a kind and loving daddy.

 Today we own six horses.
 Well, technically we own three horses and three ponies.
 We've had others over the years as well, some of which have died and are buried in our horse graveyard up under the gnarly ol' pine on the ridge near the gravel pit.
 Paul's even indulged me there, I never could stand the thought of sending a horse on the dead stock truck.